EiffelFly/remark-indexed-block/README.md

 # Markdown indexed block

-This lib will annotate every block in the markdown file with site wise unique identifier
+This lib will annotate every block in the markdown file with site wise unique identifier and it can generate set of html based on the HTML

+It introduce two new remark node type

+- IndexedBlock
+- IndexedBlockChildren

 ## The flow